Lesotho Bordering Countries: South Africa

 Lesotho Natural Resources:

-Lesotho has commercial deposits of diamonds, clay, sand and building stone.
-Other natural resources for this country are water, agricultural and grazing land.
+Lesotho has commercial deposits of diamonds, clay, sand, and building stone.
+Other natural resources for this country are agricultural and grazing land.
+The Highlands Water Project provides hydroelectricity to Lesotho, and the country also controls, stores, and redirects water to South Africa.

 Lesotho Natural Hazards: